Pelosi: 'No choice' but to move forward with articles of impeachment

 House Speaker Nancy Pelosi said Thursday the House was proceeding with articles of impeachment against President Donald Trump, a historic step that is likely to make Trump the third President in US history to be impeached.

-"Today, I am asking our chairman to proceed with articles of impeachment," Pelosi said in a brief address outside her office, the same location where she announced Democrats would open the impeachment inquiry two months ago.
-"The President leaves us no choice but to act because he is trying to corrupt once again the election for his own benefit."
+'Today, I am asking our chairmen to proceed with articles of impeachment,' Pelosi said in a brief address outside her office, the same location where she announced Democrats would open the impeachment inquiry two months ago.
+'The President leaves us no choice but to act because he is trying to corrupt once again the election for his own benefit.'

 The speaker's announcement is the clearest signal yet that Democrats are moving swiftly to impeach the President before Christmas.

+The House Judiciary Committee announced later Thursday that its next impeachment hearing will be Monday at 9 a.m.
+ET.

-Pelosi's direction to House Judiciary Chairman Jerry Nadler to draft articles of impeachment comes one day after his committee held its first impeachment hearing, where legal experts testified on about whether Trump's conduct was impeachable.
+Pelosi's direction to Judiciary Chairman Jerry Nadler and other committee chairs to draft articles of impeachment comes one day after the Judiciary Committee held its first impeachment hearing, where legal experts testified about whether Trump's conduct was impeachable.

 Pelosi argued that the case against Trump is clear.